-Some of the tensions I seek to engage with as an architectural photographer are sumarised in the following quotations:
+Some of the tensions I seek to engage with as a photographer can be found in the following quotations:

 “The object of architectural photography is to make a building understandable to someone who has not been to visit it.”
 Jeff Wall*